una/una.github.io/_posts/blog/2015-05-03-sass-pixel-art.md

 }
 ```

-So now that we have that mixin, we can loop through our map of Mario `$pixel-art` and apply it:
+So now that we have that mixin, we can loop through our map of Mario `$pixel-art` and generate some styled classes:

 ```scss
 // HTML: